GewelsJI/SINet-V2/README.md

 ## 2. :fire: NEWS :fire:

-- [2021/06/05] The Jittor version of [SINet-V2](https://github.com/GewelsJI/SINet-V2/tree/main/jittor) is coming right now, please enjoy it.
-(Many thanks to Yu-Cheng Chou for the excellent conversion from pytorch)
+- [2021/06/05] The Jittor version of [SINet-V2](https://github.com/GewelsJI/SINet-V2/tree/main/jittor) is available right now, please enjoy it.
+  Many thanks to Yu-Cheng Chou for the excellent conversion from pytorch framework)
 - [2021/06/01] Our TPAMI-2021 paper is early access to [IEEE Xplore](https://ieeexplore.ieee.org/document/9444794).
 - [2021/05/16] [Jittor](https://cg.cs.tsinghua.edu.cn/jittor/) code will come soon ...
 - [2021/05/01] Updating the download link of training/testing dataset in our experiments.